 Some thoughts on queerness

 Whereas much of the ideology expressed in mass media is contrived to direct people onto an established normative path, art and technology can be used in provocative and disruptive ways: new paths may be constructed, new relationships established, and alternative criticalities articulated.
 The ways in which these actions operate are decidedly queer: queer in their ability to reshape signs, signification, and communication, queer in that they construct quasi-identities and irreconcilable discrepancies, queer in their defiance of authorship and notions of truth.
 Art and technology together comprise an evolving techno-aesthetic-queerness.
-They offer up a lens of criticality and can reveal the mutability of language, objects, images, and spaces.
+They offer up a lens of criticality that reveals the inherent mutability of the world around us.

 ___________________________________